Si-ri-sha/Si-ri-sha/README.md

 # Hi there 👋

 I'm **Siri**, an aspiring software developer with a passion for learning and building impactful solutions.
 My journey into coding began with a dream to combine logic and creativity, and now I’m dedicated to mastering software development.
-With a keen interest in problem-solving and a drive for continuous improvement, I’m exploring technologies and crafting projects that make a difference.
+With a keen interest in problem-solving and a drive for continuous improvement, I’m exploring technologies and crafting projects that boasts my knowledge.

-# 🌟 About Me
+# 🌟 currently

 - 💻 Diving into the world of software development with a focus on JavaScript and frameworks.
-- 🎮 Designing a gamified concept to make programming fun and accessible.
+- 🎮 Experimenting with building interactive games as a fun and engaging way to enhance my coding skills.

   When I’m not coding, you can find me:
 - 📚 Reading literary classics or light-hearted novels.
 - 🧩 Solving Sudoku puzzles to sharpen my mind.
-- 🍗 Indulging in my love for chicken dishes and quirky humor.
+- 🍗 Indulging in my love for cooking chicken dishes and quirky humor.

-# 🌟 Learning: Fullstack development via [The Odin Project](https://www.theodinproject.com/)
+# 🌟 Learning: Fullstack development via [The Odin Project](https://www.theodinproject.com/) and Solving assessments and tasks on Forage(https://www.theforage.com/profile/LNsov3XgopmsGxSiX)

 ## 📖 Working On: A Unique Personal Portfolio

-I'm building a one-of-a-kind personal portfolio that combines my love for creativity and technology.
+I'm building a one-of-a-kind personal portfolio that combines my love for books and technology.
 This project is designed to feel like a **literal book**, complete with:
 - 📜 **Flipping animations** for a realistic reading experience.
 - 🖋️ **Personalized chapters** showcasing my skills, projects, and journey.
 - 🎨 **Interactive design elements** for an engaging user experience.